iGovDirect/Security-Review/README.md

 Solution: We use multiple back-ups around the world

-Scenario: Open source intelligence (OSINT)
+Scenario: Open source intelligence (OSINT) to find targets

 Solution: We limit available information online